angular/angular/adev/src/content/guide/components/queries.md

 }
 ```

 If a required query does not find a matching result, Angular reports an error.
-Because this guarantees that a result is available, require queries do not automatially include `undefined` in the signal's value type.
+Because this guarantees that a result is available, require queries do not automatically include `undefined` in the signal's value type.

 ## Query locators